rodrigoesborges/limer/README.md

 ## Roadmap

 For now, the only special thing this package does is provide `get_responses()`.
 In the future I hope to add convenience functions for creating new surveys, managing responses, and running other common API operations.
 Regardless, all API functions are accessible with `call_limer(method = "whatever")`.

 `get_responses()` currently defaults to CSV, but the API can also return JSON, which might actually be better for transferring data over the internet.
 I'll eventually add JSON support.

+### Further development

+In order to write further functions, the following notes must be observed:

+* usually the meta function call_limer() is called, in which a current session key is created.
+This means that __no session key__ must be passed to the function as a parameter.
+* The parameters to the API are passed as a list in call_limer() in exactly the order as they are stored in the [API documentation](https://api.limesurvey.org/classes/remotecontrol_handle.html) or in the [source code of the API](https://github.com/LimeSurvey/LimeSurvey/blob/master/application/helpers/remotecontrol/remotecontrol_handle.php.
+Otherwise there will be wrong assignments!

 ## Installation